-Finnair's operating expenses, included in the comparable operating result, increased by 98.1 per cent mainly due to the increased capacity, longer Asian routings and the fuel price.
-Finnair continued its significant cost adjustment initiatives in 2022.
+Finnair's operating expenses, included in the comparable operating result, increased by 98 cent mainly due to the increased capacity, lor Asian routings and the fuel price.
+Finnair contin its significant cost adjustment initiatives in 2022

-Unit cost (CASK) decreased by 25.5 per cent and totalled 8.05 cents (10.81).
+Unit cost (CASK) decreased by 25.5 per cent ar totalled 8.05 cents (10.81).
 CASK excluding fuel decreased by 40.6 per cent.
-Year-on-year, the unit cost decrease was caused by the increased capacity, the wet lease operations, the smaller number of cargo-only flights that were not generating ASKs, as well as the achieved cost savings.
+Year-on-year, the unit cost decrease was caused by the increase capacity, the wet lease operations, the smaller number of cargo-only flights that were not generating ASKs, as well as the achieved cost savinas.
 Operating expenses included in the comparable operating result, excluding fuel, increased by 61.3 per cent.